Einstein metrics, their moduli spaces and stability: The Einstein--Hilbert action and stability

 \begin{theorem} Let $g$ be an Einstein metric of nonpositive scalar curvature.
 Then $g$ is dynamically stable if and only if it is $\EH$-stable. \end{theorem}

 The proof of this uses suitable entropy functionals on $\Met_1$ which are nondecreasing along the Ricci flow (the \emph{expander entropy} \cite{FIN05} in the negative case, and Perelman's \emph{$\lambda$-functional} \cite{Per02} in the Ricci-flat case).
-Dynamical stability of $g$ is equivalent to $g$ being a local maximizer of the appropriate entropy functional, which in turn is closely related to the Einstein--Hilbert and Yamabe functional.
+For any sign of the scalar curvature, dynamical stability of $g$ is equivalent to $g$ being a local maximizer of the appropriate entropy functional, which in turn is closely related to the Einstein--Hilbert and Yamabe functional.
 For Einstein metrics of positive scalar curvature, an analogous functional is the \emph{shrinker entropy} $\nu$ introduced by Perelman \cite{Per02}, but the criterion to be a local maximizer of $\nu: \Met\to\R$ is more complicated.
 One may study a linearized version of stability by looking at its second variation \cite{CHI04}.

 \begin{theorem} Let $g$ be an Einstein metric with Einstein constant $E>0$, not isometric to the standard sphere.
 The decomposition \eqref{EHdecomp} is still orthogonal for $\nu_g''$.
 Moreover: \begin{enumerate}[\upshape(i)] \item For unit volume constant scalar curvature metrics $\tilde g\in\Csc$, we have